 Important things to know when you bring baby home from the hospital

 I recently gave birth to my second child in Germany, seven years after my first, who was born in America.
 When you give birth in America, you’re sent home from the hospital after a few days with your baby to try and figure everything out yourself.

 In Germany, they assign you a midwife to come to your house every other day for up to six weeks after your birth.
 Not only did I gather tons of helpful information from her, but my bringing home baby worries were put to ease without having to make unnecessary trips to the doctor’s office.

 You know, those moments you see a tiny red mark on your baby you’re pretty sure it has some sort of fatal disease?

 My midwife was very helpful in answering all of my questions that I know are questions of yours as well.
 So, from her mouth to your ears, here are some fantastic tips I learned from her.

 This advice is given on behalf of the success I had form her advice, not because I am a trained professional, midwife, nurse, or doctor.
 Always consult with your healthcare provider if you have any questions regarding your baby.

-1. When to bathe your child.
+When should you bathe your child?

 I know it’s a common occurrence in hospitals to take your baby right away after birth for a bath.
 I can’t tell you enough how unnecessary this is.
 Your baby’s skin is so sensitive at this point and cleansing with any kind of soap or even water won’t be beneficial.